Burn Injury Lawyers in Austin

 If you are able to answer “yes” to all of these questions, you have grounds to bring a claim.
 In the simplest terms, if someone else was at fault for your burn injuries, you can seek financial compensation for your medical bills, lost wages, trauma, pain, suffering, and other damages.

 Insurance defense companies adamantly challenge burn injury claims like clockwork.
 The insurance adjusters know that the medical costs to treat a severe burn can be extensive, ranging into tens of thousands of dollars.
-When lost wages and noneconomic damages are factored in, a third-degree burn injury claim could justify seven-figures of compensation.
+When lost wages and noneconomic damages are factored in, a third-degree burn injury claim could justify seven figures of compensation.

 With the likelihood of the responding insurance company putting up a big fight, you should prepare early and take the initiative with a legal team of your own.
-Howry, Breen & Herman, LLP and our burn injury attorneys in Austin are here to help you stand up to insurance companies and demand the full amount of compensation you deserve.
+Howry, Breen & Herman, LLP, and our burn injury attorneys in Austin are here to help you stand up to insurance companies and demand the full amount of compensation you deserve.
 While we work on your case and deal with insurers, you can focus on rest and healing.